dominichu93/dominichu93/README.md

 Our mission is to make construction primarily software-defined and work towards a future where beautiful, bespoke buildings are built quickly and efficiently, with minimal labour.

-Monumental are developing AI-driven robots that autonomously build walls with sub-millimetre precision.
-Our team has designed all hardware and software in-house.
-We’re deploying our bricklaying robots to construction sites across the Netherlands and Uk to address Europe's skilled labour shortage.
+We’re deploying our bricklaying robots onto construction sites across the Netherlands and UK to address Europe's skilled labour shortage.

-[Atrium, our operating system for construction](https://www.monumental.co/atrium), is built with TypeScript and Rust.
-Much of our Rust code is compiled to WebAssembly, allowing our UI to interface directly with the same control code that we deployed to our robots.
-This gives us a shared stack between real-world deployments and simulated runs in the front-end.
+[Atrium, OS for construction](https://www.monumental.co/atrium), proprietary software takes architectural drawings and turns them into robot-executable plans, coordinates a fleet of robots on each site, localizes robots with millimeter accuracy, tracks every brick, and QAs the wall as it gets built.

+It’s CAD, ERP, BI, robotics control, and operations in one place: planning deployments, designing buildings, executing build plans in real life and in simulation, and analyzing the results

 If you're interested - apply below!